-- a.
-2017 Landslide event re-creation; Based on engineer's judgment of the landslide geometry. - b.
-Current condition of the existing slope after landslide; - c.
-Improved slope installing two rows of secant piles, one along the outboard side of the lower road and another on the hillside mid-way to the upper road.
-The model also considers removal of 5 (+/-) feet from the surface of the landslide from the upper road to just downslope from the lower road.
+a.
+2017 Landslide event re-creation; Based on engineer's judgment of the landslide geometry.

+- b.
+Current condition of the existing slope after the landslide; - c.
+Improved slope by installing three rows of secant piles, one along the outboard side of the lower road, another on the hillside mid-way to the upper road, and the last along the toe of the slide near Hessey Creek.
+The model also considers removal of 5 (+/-) feet from the surface of the landslide from the upper road to downslope from the lower road.
 After the soil is removed and off hauled, an additional 5 (+/-) feet below this is also removed and redensified as engineered fill.
-An engineered fill slope with a gradient of 2H:1V is constructed with its toe starting at the upper row of secant piles and crest along outboard side (shoulder) of the upper road.
+An engineered fill slope with a gradient of 2H:1V is constructed with its toe starting at the upper road.
 The engineered fill extends below the upper road restoring access. - d.
-The landslide mass below the lower row of secant pile with and without a surcharge load.
-The surcharge is the soil removed from the landslide between the upper and lower roads.
+Alternatively to model "c", improved slope installing two rows of secant piles, one along the outboard side of the lower road and another on the hillside mid-way to the upper road.
+Construct a toe buttress along Hessey Creek consisting of an 8 feet diameter culvert and fill slope ascending up to the lower road.
+The model also considers removal of 5 (+/-) feet from the surface of the landslide from the upper road to downslope from the lower road.
+After the soil is removed and off hauled, an additional 5 (+/-) feet below this is also removed and redensified as engineered fill.
+An engineered fill slope with a gradient of 2H:1V is constructed with its toe starting at the upper road.
+The engineered fill extends below the upper road restoring access.

-The slope stability safety factor for the above models in both static and seismic conditions are shown in Appendix C graphically and tabulated in this section of the report..
+The slope stability safety factor for the above models in both static and seismic conditions are shown in Appendix C graphically and tabulated in this section of the report.

-a.
 2017 Landslide Event Recreation

 Distinguishing the landslide mass layer from native soil is one of the most important goals of the project investigation.
-In some areas the landslide mass and native soil layers are the same but some native soil was below where the 2017 landslide slide plane formed.
+In some areas the landslide mass and native soil layers are the same, but some native soil was below where the 2017 landslide slide plane formed.
 If desired, further exploration involving large diameter exploratory borings would be required to absolutely define the landslide mass thickness throughout the landslide area.
 In order to approximate the thickness of the landslide mass and native soil thicknesses, and also the depth to bedrock in each borehole, laboratory and field test results have been considered.
 Borehole logs and the soil samples retrieved from drilling were observed as well.
-Then a model of 2017 slope was estimated.
+Then a model of the 2017 slope was estimated.
 In order to select the soil parameters most accurately, the soil parameters have been adjusted in a way that the 2017 landslide mass thickness depicted in the model matches the 2017 landslide layer thickness that was defined by HKA.
 The achieved (adjusted) soil layers' parameters were used in the other models.

-b.
+The results of the slope stability for this condition can be seen on Figures 60 & 61 in Appendix C.

 Current Condition Slope Stability Evaluation